stella-h/ddd/talk.md

 And we'll talk about what else is out there, when you do find the right job.
 Work doesn't have to be miserable!

-### Outline
+### Intro
-    - many of you here by mistake, if you'd like to leave to go another talk track, i won't be offended. here's your chance... right, i guess all of you here really wants to hear some juicy goss.
+Umm...
+This is way too many people, I believe that many of you here by mistake, if you're looking for `web performance meets machine learning`, that's in gutherie theatre.
+I won't be offended if you'd like to get up and leave now...
+I'll give you a few moments to leave the room... right, I guess all of you here really really thirsty to have some tea.
+Let's get crackin' then...

-- introductory slides
-    - name
-        - i'll give you a few moments to leave room.
-    - like/dislike
-    - twitter handle

-    today i'll be sharing my experiences and the experiences others of toxic workplaces.
-    > maybe on the structure.
+Hello everyone, my name is stella and I work at domain.
+I'm not an expert in workplace psychology like `Andy Marks`.
+I'm just an engineer who has worked with some asshats and it seems that my friends have too so today, I will be sharing our story and for the sake of their privacy, all names has been changed to protect their identity.

 ### what's the story ?